 'Where we met doesn't matter,' I called over my shoulder.
 'You've obviously forgotten me, but I'll always remember James Sirius Potter.
-You're just another horrible boy.'
+You're just another vile member of the male sex.'

 He dashed in front of me, turned, and tried to get me to stop and talk.
 I was having none of it, so I dodged past him.
 For a second, I thought that he was going to grab my arm, but he took one look at my face and decided against it.
 Instead, he turned and matched his stride with mine.
 I quickened my pace and tried to ignore him.

 'Were we at school together?' he asked.
 His face creased in concentration and I realised that the fact that he couldn't place me was really annoying him.